Gaming + Aptos: why and how?

 - Invisible Wallet: app-controlled, backend wallets under the shared custody of your app and Shinami.
 Both parties must cooperate in order to obtain a valid signature.
 Uses your app's existing authentication.

-Other key services you might use
+Other technologies and tools you might use

 - Aptos Keyless: an OpenID-based login flow where the end user just signs into, for example, their Google account.
 Endpoints for the related zkProofs and peppers are managed by Aptos labs, but all of our services are fully compatible with these wallets.
 We have a guide to show you how to integrate Keyless wallets with our services.

-Updated 12 days ago
+Updated 2 days ago